LearnersGuild/curriculum-app/modules/Clone-Caviar/README.md

 - Your HTML and CSS is properly formatted with consistent indentation and spacing
 - There is no unused code (e.g. HTML elements with classes or IDs that aren't styled in CSS or used by JS)

-__Note:__ You do not need to build any features not listed in these specs.
+\* **Exceptions**: Don't worry about adding icons.
+You do not need to build any features not listed in these specs.
 No login, no cart, etc.